Why Lateral Movement Is the Tightest Chokepoint

 ---

-## Road 5: SMB Admin Share Staging
+## Road 6: SMB Admin Share Staging — Push and Pull

 Before an operator can run PsExec, WMI, or a scheduled task on a remote host, they usually need to get the payload onto that host.
 SMB admin share staging is the copy mechanism.
 It's not a lateral movement method in isolation because it still requires a separate execution primitive, but the staging artifact is detectable on its own and often precedes the execution by seconds to minutes.